emvaugh2/Azure-Cloud-Resume-Challenge/README.md

 "Create a new project folder and, inside that, create a new folder called my_sum.
 Inside my_sum, create an empty file called __init__.py.
 Creating the __init__.py file means that the my_sum folder can be imported as a module from the parent directory."
 ^^^ I don't think I knew this.

+Assertions - writing a test to validate the output against a known response.

+Here are some things to think about when making tests:
+> What do you want to test?
+> Are you writing a unit test or an integration test?
+> Create you inputs.
+Execute the code being tested.
+Capture the output.
+Compare the output with an expected result.
+> Think of other behaviors your code would have or additional input that can mess up your code.
+Test against these things to make sure your code is robust.

 Step 7 - Javascript